surniaulula/wpsso/readme.txt

 = 9.12.4-dev.3 =

-(2022/01/02) Added extra config sanitation checks in case an add-on config is incomplete.
+(2022/01/02) Added extra config sanitation in case an add-on config is incomplete.
+Added WPSSO JSON update URL to config for older WPSSO JSON versions.

 = 9.12.3 =